datalens-tech/datalens/README.md

 **Where can I find persistent application data storage?**

 We use the `.us-data` folder to store PostgreSQL data permanently.
-You can delete this folder if you want, it will be recreated with the demo data after restarting the `us` container.
+You can delete this folder if you want, it will be recreated with the demo data after restarting the `datalens-us` container.